5 brilliant Facebook marketing examples

 So how to make sure your marketing efforts and social media budget don't go wasted?
-I suggest learning from the best in the field.
-So in this post I've gathered brands, big and small, that do it right - specifically on Facebook.
+I suggest learning from the best Facebook marketing examples.
+In this post, I've gathered brands, big and small, that do it right - specifically on Facebook.

-Besides having a helpful, responsive and full of images Facebook page, they rock Facebook Ads.
+Besides having a helpful, responsive, and full of images Facebook page, they rock Facebook Ads.
 Here's an example of one:

 Not just that, they are solving it with very precise numbers, which makes us feel that they know what they're doing - it's not just a whimsical promise.
 Now that you've appreciated the written part of the ad (including the one when they explain in short what the app is for), take a look at the image.

 As I said, we'll be going through different types of companies, and even if you feel like it's easy for Nike with their golden marketing budget, there's still a lot we can learn from them.

-Nike is the absolute star of social media - the main brand page has around 28 million likes.
+Nike is the absolute star of social media - the main brand page has around 35 million likes.
 That's bigger than a substantial number of countries...
 So what are their tactics?

 a) Almost every update lately is a video.